Docker: network debugging and firewalling

 Firewalling with Docker

-Docker automatically adds iptable rules.
+Docker automatically adds iptables rules.
 When port forwarding is configured, it automatically opens ports in the firewall.
 Some ways to fix that:

-• Use firewall provided by the hosting platform (some providers allow to set firewall rules)
+• Use the firewall provided by the hosting platform (some providers allow to set firewall rules)

 • Use ufw-docker (Pull Request with v6 support)